stophecom/sharrr-svelte/src/routes/about/about.md

 - 7 day retention period (Download link expires and files are being deleted afterwards.)
 - Files are stored in Switzerland

+### Fair use

+Play fair - this is a non-commercial project that is meant for personal use only.

+### Tipp

+Downloading large files seems to work best in Firefox.

 ## Technical details

 The main idea is that, after the file has been encrypted and uploaded, only the recipient of the download link is ever able to download and access the decrypted data (Build the file).
 Even if all other systems beside the client's browser (Backend, Database, S3 Storage) would be compromised, it shouldn't be possible to decompile or reverse-engineer the original file.
 Apart from the end-to-end encryption, the file shall only be downloaded once (within a defined period of time).